^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The goal of the WHO Regional Committee for Europe is "to reduce the incidence of diphtheria to 0.1 or less per 100 000 population by 2020 or earlier."
-In 2006, 182 cases were identified (incidence of 0.13).
-Despite this, the importance of efforts to reach children with vaccination against diphtheria is obvious.
-Since more than 10 years have passed since mass vaccination of adults, another mass revaccination is needed.
+The WHO Regional Committee for Europe has set a target of “reducing the incidence of diphtheria to 0.1 or less per 100,000 population by 2020 or earlier”.
+In 2006, 182 cases were detected (incidence 0.13).
+Despite this, the importance of efforts to vaccinate children against diphtheria is obvious.
+Since more than 10 years have passed since mass vaccination of adults, another mass revaccination is necessary.

-Diphtheria toxoid registered in Russia
+Diphtheria toxoids registered in Russia

 Anatoxin Content Dosage

-Immunity and vaccination of the sick
+Immunity and vaccination of those who have recovered

 Post-exposure prophylaxis of diphtheria

-Contraindications to vaccination against diphtheria
+Contraindications to the diphtheria vaccination

 Side effects and complications after vaccination against diphtheria